-The University provides paid sick leave to continue the salary of eligible employees who are absent from work due to illness or injury; diagnosis, care, or treatment of an existing health condition of the employee or the employee's family member; preventive care of the employee or the employee's family member; medical appointments; parental bonding; or while on Reproductive Loss Leave; Bereavement Leave; leave for victims of domestic violence, sexual assault, or stalking; or specified Administrative and Other Leaves as outlined within this policy.
+The University provides paid sick leave to continue the salary of eligible employees who are absent from work due to illness or injury; diagnosis, care, or treatment of an existing health condition of the employee or the employee's family member; preventive care of the employee or the employee's family member; medical appointments; parental bonding; family illness; or while on Reproductive Loss Leave; Bereavement Leave; leave for victims of domestic violence, sexual assault, or stalking; or specified Administrative and Other Leaves as outlined within this policy.
 Sick leave may be requested orally or in writing.
+If taking care of an ill child, parent, spouse, or domestic partner, up to the amount of sick leave accrued in a six-month period in a calendar year will be designated as Kin Care leave.